The Best TV Wall Mount, According to Happy Homeowners

 This sturdy fixed TV wall mount at a bargain price holds televisions weighing up to 100 pounds with screens between 32 and 55 inches.
 It works with all VESA sizes up to 400×400, covering the majority of TVs within the mount’s size range.
-But what makes the Mounting Dream Fixed TV Mount special is its nearly flush profile—just a tiny bit over an inch between the back of your television and the wall.
-That gives a clean appearance and prevents your TV from being too intrusive.
-Plus, it has two spring-loaded straps that make it a breeze to remove your TV from the mount when necessary.
-No wonder the Mounting Dream has a 4.7 average rating on Amazon, and nearly 5,000 reviews.
-Available on Amazon.
+What makes the Mounting Dream Fixed TV Mount really special is its nearly flush profile, which leaves just a bit over an inch between the back of your television and the wall.
+That gives the installation a clean appearance and prevents your TV from being too intrusive.
+Plus, the mount has two spring-loaded straps that make it a breeze to remove your TV from the mount when necessary.

-With the Echogear Tilting TV Wall Mount, your 40- to 82-inch television easily tilts within a 10-degree range, letting you adjust the screen for your best viewing angle or to avoid annoying glare.
+With the Echogear Tilting TV Wall Mount, your 40- to 82-inch television easily tilts within a 10-degree range, letting you adjust the screen for your best viewing angle or to avoid an annoying glare.
 The mount is UL-rated for TVs weighing up to 135 pounds and works with all standard VESA sizes.
 The extra-wide wall plate accommodates even widely spaced wall studs and lets you slide the mounted television left or right after installation for perfect centering.
 Plus, you can level the television once it’s mounted—no worries about a crooked screen.
-Two pull strings make it easy to remove the television from the wall if necessary to adjust cords or wires.
+Two pull strings make it easy to remove the television from the wall, if necessary, to adjust cords or wires.
 And the slim profile means there are only 2.3 inches between the television and the wall for a sleek look.
-Boasting an average of 4.7 stars on Amazon, and almost 3,000 reviews, the Echogear Tilting TV Wall Mount has lots of happy viewers.
-Available on Amazon.

-With the Mounting Dream Full-Motion TV Wall Mount, you can truly have it all: Pull your TV up to 15.2 inches away from the wall, tilt it up to five degrees up or 15 degrees down to avoid glare, or swivel the screen up to 45 degrees left or right.
-The well-priced mount works with screens between 32 to 55 inches, is UL-rated for televisions weighing up to 99 pounds, and can handle all standard VESA sizes up to 400×400.
-Considering this functionality, the unit’s profile is relatively slim, with only three inches between the television and the wall when fully pushed back.
+With the Mounting Dream Full-Motion TV Wall Mount, you can truly have it all: Pull your TV up to 15.2 inches away from the wall, tilt 5 degrees up or 15 degrees down, or swivel the screen up to 45 degrees left or right.
+Well priced, the mount works with screens between 32 to 55 inches, is UL-rated for televisions weighing up to 99 pounds, and can handle all standard VESA sizes up to 400×400.
+Considering this functionality, the unit’s profile is relatively slim, leaving only three inches between the television and the wall when fully pushed back.
 Plus, you can adjust the mounted TV up to three degrees to achieve a perfect level.
-The Mounting Dream Full-Motion TV Wall Mount earns an impressive 4.8 stars and more than 5,500 reviews on Amazon, making it a customer favorite.
-Available on Amazon.

-If you love the immersive experience of a curved television screen but wonder how to mount your device to the wall, the Loctek Full-Motion Curved TV Wall Mount is the solution.
-It’s UL-certified for televisions weighing up to 99 pounds and with screens between 32 and 70 inches.
-You’ll enjoy the freedom to tilt your screen as much as to two degrees up or 10 degrees down, pull the screen up to 18.8 inches away from the wall or push it back to just 3.3 inches of space, and swivel the set up to 180 degrees from side to side.
-The specialty mount, which has an average of 4.7 stars on Amazon, works with all standard VESA sizes from 300×100 up to 600×400, and lets you level the screen post-installation.
-Available on Amazon.
+If you love the immersive experience of a curved television screen but wonder how to mount it to the wall, here’s your solution—the Loctek Full-Motion Curved TV Wall Mount.
+It’s UL-certified for televisions weighing up to 99 pounds, with screens between 32 and 70 inches, and it works with all standard VESA sizes from 300×100 up to 600×400.
+With the Loctek, you’ll enjoy the freedom to tilt your screen upas much as 2 degrees up or 10 degrees down, while pulling the screen up to 18.8 inches away from the wall or pushing it back to within 3.3 inches of the wall.
+You’ll also be able to swivel the set 180 degrees from side to side.

 While its streamlined appearance is a definite plus, the real beauty of the OmniMount Play70 lies in how very easy it is to adjust in just about any direction.
-No need to fiddle with knobs or levers: instead, just move the television with the touch of a finger.
-The mount allows you to pull the TV up to 28 inches out from the wall, or retract it to 6.5 inches.
-The screen tilts upwards as much as 10 degrees, or 15 degrees downwards.
-You can also lift the entire screen up or down 20 inches or rotate it from side to side up to 180 degrees.
+No need to fiddle with knobs or levers—instead, just move the television with the touch of a finger.
+The mount allows you to pull the TV up to 28 inches out from the wall, or retract it to a distance of 6.5 inches.
+The screen tilts up as much as 10 degrees and down as much 15 degrees, and you can also rotate it from side to side up to 180 degrees.
 That’s an almost unlimited range of motion for televisions screens measuring between 40 and 60 inches, and weighing no more than 70 pounds.
 The mount works with VESA sizes of 200×100 to 600×400.
-Though pricey, plenty of consumers think it’s worth it, giving the OmniMount a 4.5 average rating on Amazon.
-Available on Amazon.